Financial Reporting Implications of the Tax Cuts and Jobs Act

 The following is a list of some additional items reporting entities should consider.
 This list is comprised of income tax accounting considerations, as well as additional legislative changes.

 - The Act includes provisions that broaden the tax base by eliminating or reducing certain deductions, exclusions and credits.
-For example, the number of individuals to whom the $1 million compensation deduction cap applies has been expanded.
+For example, the number of individuals to which the $1 million compensation deduction cap applies has been expanded.

 - The corporate alternative minimum tax has been eliminated.